-A refugee primary care clinic is run within the Medicine-Pediatrics Primary Care Center two times per month.
-Building on the successful model of the Hasbro Pediatric Refugee Program and supervised by Elizabeth Toll, MP Core Faculty, the refugee clinic provides intake services for newly resettled refugees and facilitates their integration into the resident clinic for ongoing primary care.
-The clinic is also staffed by residents and medical students and works closely with the Dorcas International Institute of Rhode Island to provide comprehensive care to this diverse population.
+A refugee primary care clinic is held in the Medicine-Pediatrics Primary Care Center two times per month.
+Founded by Elizabeth Toll, retired MP Core Faculty, and building on the successful model of the Hasbro Pediatric Refugee Program, the refugee clinic provides intake services for newly resettled refugees and facilitates their integration into the resident clinic for ongoing primary care.
+Supervised by Matt Lorenz, MP Core Faculty, the clinic is also staffed by residents and medical students and works closely with the Dorcas International Institute of Rhode Island to provide comprehensive care to this diverse population.

 Many Med-Peds residents and faculty volunteer at the Rhode Island Free Clinic, a collaboration between Rhode Island Hospital, Alpert Medical School of Brown University, and a community health foundation to ensure access to medical care for uninsured or indigent individuals.
 Sybil Cineas, MP Core Faculty, serves as a member of the Rhode Island Free Clinic medical advisory board.

-The Brown Residency International and Global Health Training (BRIGHT) pathway is the designated track for those interested in furthering their interest in global health.
+The Brown Residency International and Global Health Training (BRIGHT) pathway is the designated track for those interested in global health.
 Med-Peds residents are eligible to apply during their second year of training.
-This track includes online modules, quarterly meetings, journal clubs and a capstone project on a global health topic.
-Core program advisors include Mike Koster MD (pediatric infectious disease) and Natasha Rybak MD (combined adult and pediatric infectious disease); Dr Rybak founded BRIGHT as a Med-Peds resident.
+The track includes online modules, quarterly meetings, journal clubs and a capstone project on a global health topic.
+Core program advisors include Mike Koster MD (pediatric infectious disease) and Natasha Rybak MD (combined adult and pediatric infectious disease); Dr Rybak co-founded BRIGHT as a Med-Peds resident.

 - INTERNATIONAL ROTATIONS

 Through the Department of Medicine, Med-Peds residents interested in medical education and academics can participate in the Clinician Educator Track.
-This program is a grassroots effort started by residents and faculty members that allows interested trainees to develop their didactic skills and teaching portfolios.
+This program supports residents with mentorship, didactics, and added observed teaching experiences to develop their teaching abilities and clinician educator portfolios, as well as a mentored research project.
 Med-Peds residents are eligible to apply in their second year of residency.
 Once accepted into the track, residents are assigned a faculty mentor and will start developing a teaching portfolio that will include a capstone scholarly project in medical education.
 Participants complete observed teaching sessions in a variety of venues.

-Brown’s Women’s Health Track, based in the Department of Medicine, helps prepare residents who want to be future leaders in clinical and academic women’s health.
-As residents within the track, they are matched with a faculty mentor and provided resources to create a research project.
+Brown’s Women’s Health Track, based in the Department of Medicine, helps prepare residents who want to become future leaders in clinical and academic women’s health.
+Residents in the track are matched with a faculty mentor, present to a variety of groups on women’s health topics, and complete a research project.
 Med-Peds residents are eligible to apply in their first year of residency.
 Participating residents have specialized outpatient experiences in a women’s health clinical site starting early in residency.
 During the third year of the program, participating residents lead didactic sessions on a women’s health topic of their choice.

-The Brown Residents Interested in Advancing Research (BRIAR) track welcomed its first class of residents in 2019, aimed at providing an opportunity to develop a deeper skillset in areas of research and scholarship.
+The Brown Residents Interested in Advancing Research (BRIAR) track, cofounded by Janaki Vakharia, MP Class of 2019, aims to provide an opportunity to develop a deeper skillset in areas of research and scholarship.
 The four “pillar” experiences of the track include mentored scholarship in research, curriculum in research methodology, scholarly project development and execution, and research dissemination through publication and conference presentation.
 The experience includes protected research time and core didactics.
 This program also benefits from contributions by the Lifespan Biostatistics Core Team.